Verify Kryptos K4 Yourself

 KYPT / ROSA balance laws (summary)

 The 26-letter partition and balance identities remain consistent with the helper-card transport model.
+They are read from the back-solved cards; status: working theory.

 Full derivation: Appendix, balance laws.